Djr719/portfolio/README.md

 Repository contains multiple descriptive commit messages.
 Repository contains quality readme with description, screenshot, link to deployed application.

 I believe that I satisied most of the requirements.
 I decided to have links that clicked to other pages since it is going to showcase my portfolio.
 I used HTML semantics and tried my best to consolidate the CSS sheets.
 I was unable to get the HTML files under the HTML folder to link back to the first CSS sheet, so I created a second one.
 I also added custom font, so I added it to my 'Assets' folder.
+I added media queries to the website as well.
+It was difficult trying to get the layout right on my mobile, but I eventually got everything to fit.

 You can see my deployed website at this link: https://djr719.github.io/portfolio/